elderberry-smells/GBS_snakemake_pipeline/ReadMe.md

     export PATH="$PATH:~/miniconda3/envs/gbs/bin/novocraft"
     ```
     `cntrl-o` to save (press enter)

     `cntrl-x` to exit

 #### bioinformatics dependencies
-- all of these dependencies should be installed from the environment being created except for novosort
+all of these dependencies should be now be installed and callable by typing in their names in terminal

 `python=3.6`
 `snakemake=4.0`